n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.uproc.md

 # uProc

-The uProc node allows you to automate work in uProc, and integrate uProc with other applications. n8n has built-in support for a wide range of uProc features, including getting advanced human audio file, communication data, company, finance and product information.
+Use the uProc node to automate work in uProc, and integrate uProc with other applications. n8n has built-in support for a wide range of uProc features, including getting advanced human audio file, communication data, company, finance and product information.

 On this page, you'll find a list of operations the uProc node supports and links to more resources.